-In addition, if you want to browse the Internet with not only your smartphone but also your computer or tablet, the Wi-Fi router will be a great success.
+In addition, if you want to browse the Internet with not only your smartphone but also your computer or tablet, the Wi-Fi router will be very useful.

-If your chosen roaming service or prepaid SIM etc are not available without limitation of communication capacity, free Wi-Fi should also be used wisely to reduce the cost.
+If your chosen roaming service or prepaid SIM card have limits or capacities then make use of free Wi-Fi to reduce the cost whenever possible.

-In this article, I will introduce a bit more about these things.
+In this article, I will give you more details on these types of services.

 First let me explain about free Wi-Fi in Japan.
 Japan's free Wi-Fi service is gradually getting better.
-You can use free Wi-Fi at airports and stations in Japan, department stores, convenience stores, cafes, hotels, etc. If you install the following application on your smartphone and register it, you will be able to use free Wi - Fi relatively easily in Japan.
+You can use free Wi-Fi at airports, stations in Japan, department stores, convenience stores, cafes, hotels, etc. If you install and register the following application on your smartphone you will be able to use free Wi-Fi relatively easily in Japan.

 Japan Connected-free Wi-Fi

-It is an application for foreign visitors to Japan that NTTBP Corporation provides.
-It supports over 440 kinds of Wi-Fi spots, and it can use more than 150,000 Wi-Fi throughout the country.
-If you register for Japan Conneted free, you can connect without having to register each use for each Wi-Fi spot very conveniently.
-It almost covers Wi-Fi spots of transportation systems and tourist attractions.
-Moreover, it corresponds widely to the city WiFi which the provider company NNTBP is deploying.
+This is an application for foreign visitors to Japan provided by NTTBP Corporation.
+It supports over 440 kinds of Wi-Fi spots and it can use more than 150,000 Wi-Fi locations throughout the country.
+If you register for Japan Connected free, you can conveniently connect without having to register at each individual Wi-Fi Spot.
+The service covers Wi-Fi spots for most transportation systems and tourist attractions.
+Moreover, you can connect to Wi-Fi throughout the city because the provider is NTTBP.

 Instructions for use